Flexberry/flexberry.github.io/pages/products/flexberry-ember/components/fe_lookup-component.en.md

 `chooseButtonClass` | Defines css class for button 'choose'.|
 `removeButtonClass` | Defines css class for button 'remove'.|
 `placeholder` | Defines placeholder | t('flexberry-lookup.placeholder')
-`value` | Determines the selected model instance (the master object) |
+`value` | Determines the selected model instance (master object) |
 `relatedModel` | Specifies the model for which will be edited the reference to a master object) |
-`relationName` | Specifies the name |
+`relationName` | Specifies the name of the relationship |
 `projection` | Determines which view will be displayed in the wizard list |
 `sizeClass` | Defines css class of the window size options are: small, large, fullscreen | small `title` | Header modal window |
 `lookupLimitPredicate` | Defines function restriction |
+`lookupAdditionalLimitFunction` | Additional function ogranicenje for use in GroupEdit relative to the margin line |
-`autocomplete` | autocomplete Mode, in the mode of "read-Only" doesn't work | false `dropdown` | Mode drop-down list in the "read-Only" doesn't work | false `dropdownIsSearch` | search Mode (autocomplete) for a LookUp-and in the mode drop-down list | false `displayAttributeName` | the name of the model attribute (properties master), which is displayed to the user |
+`autocomplete` | Mode autocomplete, in the "read-Only" doesn't work | false `dropdown` | Mode drop-down list in the "read-Only" doesn't work | false `dropdownIsSearch` | search Mode (autocomplete) for a LookUp-and in the mode drop-down list | false `displayAttributeName` | the name of the model attribute (properties master), which is displayed to the user |
-`sorting` | Direction to sort by the field 'displayAttributeName', autocomplete mode and in the mode drop-down list | 'asc' `minCharacters` | Minimum number of characters to autocomplete, autocomplete mode and in the mode drop-down list | 1 `maxResults` | Maximum number of records displayed in autocomplete mode and in the mode in the mode drop-down list, not required property | 10
+`sorting` | Direction to sort by the field 'displayAttributeName' mode autocomplete and in the mode drop-down list | 'asc' `minCharacters` | Minimum number of characters to autocomplete mode autocomplete and in the mode drop-down list | 1 `maxResults` | Maximum number of records displayed in autocomplete mode and in the mode in the mode drop-down list, not required property | 10

 ## Built-in additional lookup capabilities